andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatype.md

 	- [ ] Give examples where you will get or use a None value.
 - [ ] Explain Complex in your own words.
 	- [ ] What is a Complex number in Mathematics and Python?
-	- [ ] How can you get the real and imaginary part individually?
+	- [ ] How can you get the real and imaginary parts individually?
 - [ ] Explain Range in your own words.
 	- [ ] How does a Range differ from other types like a List?
 - [ ] Explain Generator in your own words.
-	- [ ] How does a Generator differ from other types like a List?
 - [ ] Explain truthy and falsy in your own words.